 Pressure swing adsorption (PSA) systems, can be thought of as being molecular sieves for carbon.
 PSA has been described are the second most commonly used biogas upgrading technology in Europe, after water scrubbing which is most likely the most popular.
 A typical system is composed of four vessels in series that are filled with adsorbent media which is capable of removing not only the CO2 but also water vapour, N2, and O2 from the biogas flow.

 Typically in order to eliminate CO2 from biogas, the PSA upgrading takes place over 4 phases: pressure build-up, adsorption, depressurization and regeneration.
-The pressure build-up occurs by equilibriating pressure with a vessel that is at depressurization stage.
-Final pressure build up occurs by injecting raw biogas.
+The pressure build-up occurs by equilibrating pressure with a vessel at the depressurization stage.
+Final pressure build-up occurs by injecting raw biogas.
 During adsorption, CO2, N2, and O2 are adsorbed by the media and the purified gas discharges as pure methane to a quality which will be far less corrosive and has a higher calorific value.

 Recently developed gas-liquid membranes have been introduced, which operate at atmospheric pressures thereby reducing the energy consumption of compression.
 The use of specific solvent solutions allows the separation and recovery of the H2S and CO2.

 Another approach to improving the economics of gas upgrading has been to recover the CO2 by cooling and recovering dry ice.
 This can then be sold as an industrial gas whilst the biogas is either used in its more concentrated form (80-90% CH4) or further refined to vehicle quality standard (>96% CH4).

-An example of membrane use for the elimination of CO2 from Biogas follows:
+An example of the use of a membrane for the elimination of CO2 from Biogas follows:

 “Silicone (PDMS) has a very high permeability to CO2 compared to methane.
 This difference in permeability facilitates the transfer of CO2 preferentially over methane, thus enabling the removal of CO2 from a natural gas stream.
 Similarly other contaminants such as hydrogen sulfide (H2S) and water (H2O) can be readily removed from methane.
 The separation factor for CO2/CH4 is approximately 3 for a 50/50 gas mix, indicating that the ratio of the mass fraction of CO2 to CH4 in the feed/retentate is three times smaller than the ratio in the permeate.